-- (1) For single family detached unit residential development a separate and independent lateral sewer shall be provided for every individual parcel or building under individual ownership. - (2) For condominium developments the following minimum number of lateral sewer shall be provided: - [a] Non Stacked: 1 lateral per every two units 4" size - [b] 2 Story Stacked: 1 lateral per every four units 6" size - [c] Multi-Story: 2 laterals per building 6" size - (3) For apartment developments the following minimum number of lateral sewers shall be provided:

-1 lateral per building - 6" size
+- (1) For single family detached unit residential development a separate and independent lower lateral must be provided for every individual parcel or building under individual ownership. - (2) For condominium developments the following minimum number of lower laterals must be provided: - (a) Non Stacked: 1 lower lateral per every two units Minimum 4" size. - (b) Two-Story Stacked: 1 lower lateral per every four units Minimum 6" size. - (c) Multi-Story: 2 lower laterals per building Minimum 6" size. - (3) For apartment developments the following minimum number of lower laterals must be provided: 1 lower lateral per building Minimum 6" size

-- (4) The District reserves the right to limit the number of buildings or the area of land under one ownership to be connected to one lateral sewer. - (5) When property provided with a lateral sewer is subdivided, such lateral sewer shall be considered as serving the lot or parcel of land that it directly or first enters.
-Additional sewers and/or lateral sewers may/will be required for all subdivided areas in accordance with these Rules and Regulations.
+- (4) The District reserves the right to limit the number of buildings or the area of land under one ownership to be connected to one lower lateral. - (5) When property provided with a lower lateral is subdivided, that lower lateral will be considered as serving the lot or parcel of land that it directly or first enters.
+Additional sewers and/or lower laterals may/will be required for all subdivided areas in accordance with these Rules and Regulations.